- Types of Testosterone Tests

 When testosterone is released into the body, it is typically synthesized and separated into several different forms.
 About 98% of your testosterone will bind itself to specific proteins (SHBG and albumin) and become bound testosterone that can no longer interact with other cells in the body.
 The remaining 2% of the testosterone that is unattached to any proteins and available for the body to use is then referred to as free testosterone.

 For physicians to get a complete picture of your testosterone levels, they will use a blood test to measure your testosterone.Typically, your doctor will measure your total and free testosterone in separate testosterone tests.
 A free testosterone test will only measure the “free” or available testosterone in the bloodstream, whereas a total testosterone test will measure both your free and bound testosterone to get the total amount of your testosterone.
-Physicians will usually use a total testosterone test to measure your testosterone levels and determine if they are too high or too low.
-Once they’ve assessed the state of your testosterone levels, they will then refer to the free testosterone test to determine the cause of your testosterone imbalance.
+Physicians will usually use a total testosterone test to measure your testosterone levels and determine if they are or too low.

 Rules for Patient Preparation